kenesu-h/sys-hidplus-client-rs/README.md

 - PaskaPinishes for sys-hidplus and their clients, as well as everyone who helped them out.
 I literally would not be working on this project if it weren't for them.
-- Kemosahbee for testing the client and reporting bugs.
-Many critical bugs were found thanks to him and his testing efforts.
+- Kemosahbee for testing the client, reporting bugs, and giving suggestions as well as feedback.
+Many important bugs were found thanks to him and his testing efforts.
 - cathery for their sysmodule sys-con, which helped me figure out how to emulate the home button.